Installation

 may be used:

-aptitude search package
+aptitude search package-name

 While it may be tedious to determine the necessary package names and